mjglass26/bios690/README.md

 #BIOS 690 Final Project
 This project explores COVID-related survey data from the 2023 National Health Interview Survey (NHIS).
-It includes data cleaning and visualizations in R for a descriptive exploratory analysis.
+It includes a Table 1 displaying characteristics of the study sample and visualizations for a visual descriptive examination.

 #Folders
 - `Scripts/`: contains all R scripts for cleaning and creating tables and visualizations